apache/yunikorn-site/docs/performance/performance_tutorial.md

 ## Overview

-The YuniKorn community continues to optimizes the peformance of the scheduler, ensures YuniKorn satisfies the performance requirements for large scale batch workloads.
-Thus, the community has built some useful tools to do performance benchmarking repetitively over releases.
-This document introduces all these tools and steps to achieve this.
+The YuniKorn community continues to optimize the performance of the scheduler, ensuring that YuniKorn satisfies the performance requirements of large-scale batch workloads.
+Thus, the community has built some useful tools for performance benchmarking that can be reused across releases.
+This document introduces all these tools and steps to run them.

 ## Hardware

-Be aware that performance result is highly variant depends on the underneath hardware, all the results published in the doc can only be used as references.
-We encourage each individaul to run similar tests on their own environments in order to get a result based on your own hardware.
+Be aware that performance result is highly variable depending on the underlying  hardware.
+All results published in the doc can only be used as references.
+We encourage each individual to run similar tests on their own environments in order to get a result based on your own hardware.
 This doc is just for demonstration purpose.

 A list of servers being used in this test are (Huge thanks to [National Taichung University of Education, Kuan-Chou Lai] for providing these servers for running tests):